kailash-manasarovar/statement/docs/timeline/2026/july.md

     - Phones up in front of me as if they're filming me.
     - Divine feminine, divine relationships.
     - Arrows (see [June section](june.md#hastening-home-lesson-226)) - a woman's name was "arrow" in French.
+    - A bronze statue of Ram with his arrow, but he has breasts.
     - She's utterly exhausted - posts coming in from Joy about exhaustion.

     ![Exhaustion prompt from Joy](../../content/images/exhaustion-prompt-from-joy.jpg)